-conditional write Another variable, on which the write is conditioned CONDICTORIAL_WITTE Anomer variable, on which the write is conditioned (e.g. device The Device responsible for memory access. size The size of this variable. unique Wether all values in this arrays are necessarily unique (only relevant for index variables).
+conditional_write Another variable, on which the write is conditioned (e.g. device The Device responsible for memory access. size The size of this variable. unique Wether all values in this arrays are necessarily unique (only relevant for index variables).

-get_addressable_value(name, group) Get the value (without units) of this variable in a form that can be indexed in the context of a group. get_addressable_value_with_unit(name, Get the value (with units) of this variable in a form group) that can be indexed in the context of a group. get_len() Get the length of the value associated with the vari- able or 0 for a scalar variable. get_value() Return the value associated with the variable (with- out units). set_conditional_write(var) set_value(value) Set the value associated with the variable.
+get_addressable_value(name, group) Get the value (without units) of this variable in a form that can be indexed in the context of a group. get_addressable_value_with_unit(name, Get the value (with units) of this variable in a form that group) can be indexed in the context of a group. get_len() Get the length of the value associated with the variable or 0 for a scalar variable. get_value() Return the value associated with the variable (without units). set_conditional_write(var) set_value(value) Set the value associated with the variable.